digexp/MACM-SDK-android/README.md

 ### Sample app

 To install and run the sample app 'AndroidSDKTestApp':
-* clone this Git repostiory
+* clone this Git repository
 * import it in Android Studio
-* the app can now be built and run from Android Studio as any other porject
+* the app can now be built and run from Android Studio as any other project

 ## Getting started